robertcardona/sat-parser/README.md

 ## Installation

 Create a new conda environment with
-`conda create --name soap python=3.10 numpy pandas pip conda-forge::mypy`
+`conda create --name soap python=3.10 numpy pandas pip`

 Enter into the new environment with `conda activate soap`